jmlaniel/Yar-s-Revenge-Block-Remake/README.md

 # Yar's Revenge Block Remake

-This project consists in a remake of the Atari 2600 game "Yar'S Revenge" where everything are blocks
+This project consists in a remake of the Atari 2600 game "Yar's Revenge" where everything are blocks

 Tested with Pygame 2.0.0dev12 and Python 3.7.3